danielballan/photomosaic/README.md

 ### Multiscale tiles

 A traditional photomosaic is a regular array of tiles.
 For a different effect, the size of the tiles can be varied.
 Small tiles are best used in regions of high contrast.
-Start with big tiles, such as 10x10.
-Use the ``depth`` keyword to control how many times a tile can decide to subdivide into quarters, based on the contrast within it.
+Start with a course tiling, such as 10x10.
+Use the ``depth`` keyword to control how many times a tile can decide to subdivide into quarters, based on the contrast in the piece of image that it contains.

     tiles = pm.partition(img, (10, 10), depth=4)